PS 53 B David Bolton

 David had been a keen bowler and was at one time, Club Champion at Summerside Bowling Club in Leith.

-He took his grandsons on long Sunday walks around Leith, sometimes round the docks.
+He took his grandchildren on long Sunday walks around Leith, sometimes round the docks.
 The dog would return exhausted.
 The children were amazed at how many people knew their ‘Gaga’.

 David’s third and last trip out of Scotland was a coach tour to Austria with a pal when he was 78.
 His final trip was a coach tour of the Highlands the year before he died.
 His grand-daughter says he always took his big binoculars with him to take in the scenery.
 David Bolton died in the Western General Hospital in 1967.